Former pastor used his parental rights to leverage guardianship for his Arizona family after arrest

 A few months later James and Tanya Flanders moved with the infant to Arizona, eventually settling near his family in the Sunsites – Cochise area.
-Flanders’ petition for sole legal and physical custody of his daughter was assigned to judge Donna Beumler, who granted full custody to him October 23, 2013.
+In 2013, Flanders petitioned the court to terminate the missing mother’s parental rights, a move denied by Cochise County Superior Court Judge Donna Beumler.

-That custody order would come into play after Florida authorities arrested Flanders at his home in Cochise County on May 5, 2015.
+However, Flanders still had his parental rights and custody of the little girl, which would come into play when Florida authorities arrested Flanders at his Cochise County home on May 5, 2015.
 By then, the daughter was nearly four years old.

 Cold Justice TV show features Carlson disappearance

 Court records reveal the Flanders left Florida “in the middle of the night” January 28, 2012, a few hours after a detective with the Okaloosa (Florida) Sheriff’s Office tried to speak with Tanya Flanders about the missing person case.

 By mid-2013 the investigation was stagnant due to a lack of reported sightings of Carlson and no direct evidence that she was dead.
 Even a national missing persons alert by the FBI and a $10,000 reward by the Florida Dept. of Law Enforcement failed to develop serious leads.

 Then in early 2015, producers for the Cold Justice television show decided to feature Carlson’s disappearance.
 The show, produced by Law & Order creator Dick Wolf, centers on two experienced female investigators who look at cold cases with the cooperation of law enforcement.